kchousos/BSc-Thesis/index.md

 # Acknowledgments {.unlisted .unnumbered}

-I would like to express my heartfelt gratitude to my supervisor, Prof. Thanassis Avgerinos, for his insightful guidance, patience, and unwavering encouragement throughout this journey.
+I would like to express my gratitude to my supervisor, Prof. Thanassis Avgerinos, for his insightful guidance, patience, and unwavering encouragement throughout this journey.
 His openness and our shared passion for the subject greatly enhanced my enjoyment of the thesis process.

 I am also thankful to my fellow group members in Prof. Avgerinos' weekly meetings, whose willingness to exchange ideas and offer support was invaluable.
 My appreciation extends to Jorgen and Phaedon, friends who provided thoughtful input and advice along the way.